-If a Mom Is Injured and Family Members Are Affected, Can the Family Members Sue the Person That Injured the Mom?
+If a Mother Is Negligently Injured by Another Person, Can the Mother and Other Family Members Sue the Person That Caused the Injury?

 Understanding the Right to Sue When a Family Member is Injured By the Tortious Conduct of Another Person